Obon: Bon Odori

 The dance of a region can depict the area's history and specialization.
 For example, the movements of the dance of the Tankō Bushi (the "coal mining song") of old Miike Mine in Kyushu show the movements of miners, i.e. digging, cart pushing, lantern hanging, etc.; the above-mentioned Soran Bushi mimics the work of fishermen such as hauling in the nets.
 All dancers perform the same dance sequence in unison.

 There are other ways in which a regional Bon dance can vary.
-Some dances involve the use of different kinds of fans, others involve the use of small towels called tenugui which may have colourful designs.
+Some dances involve the use of different kinds of fans, others involve the use of small towels called tenugui which may have colorful designs.
 Some require the use of small wooden clappers, or "kachi-kachi", during the dance.

 The music that is played during the Bon dance is not limited to Obon music and min'yō; some modern enka hits and kids' tunes written to the beat of the ondo are also used to dance to during Obon season.